ggcarvalho/ggcarvalho/README.md

 ## About me

-- Research Scientist @ IDLab - UAntwerpen - imec
+- Research Scientist @ imec
 - BSc and MSc in Mathematics
 - PhD in Physics/Relativistic Astrophysics - Università di Roma "La Sapienza"